pratap-gunda/show-manager/README.md

 3. Copy comfiui code to .nuke: download and paste 'comfy_nuke_prompt_main.py' to your .nuke folder.

-3. Copy menu.py code from this repo to your menu.py in .nuke:
+4. Copy menu.py code from this repo to your menu.py in .nuke folder.
+5. download and paste custom_tools folder in .nuke folder.

-5. Launch the manager:
+6. Launch the manager:
     ```bash
     python ./show_manager.py
     ```